Code-Institute-Submissions/Surf_Matters/README.md

 [Git](www.github.com) - Used for version control, and tracking changes in the repository.

 [Heroku](https://www.heroku.com/) - The platform used to deploy the app.

+## **Testing**

+A lot of the testing was carried out in develoment, using the developer tools in Google Chrome.
+I found this the most productive way of testing as I found that I could fix issues found as I went along.
+The developer tools also assisted me in testing the responsiveness of the site.

+### _**User Story Tests**_

+I have created a separate file for the user story tests, you can find them by clicking [here]()